 Though saline implants can rupture more easily than silicone implants, the natural saline solution will be absorbed into the body with no further complications.* However, when a silicone implant ruptures, this may not be as easily detected because the breast will still maintain its shape.
 In addition, it is important to note that all silicone implants come pre-filled (which may require a longer incision for placement).*

 Though risks and complications for breast implants are very rare, it is important to talk with your doctor about them.
 Over the years, silicone implants have improved immensely with better shape and sizing for a more natural contour.* Women now have more choices when it comes to deciding the size and shape they want for their breasts.
 Gummy Bear implants are one of those newer types of breast implants that are more durable and reduce the risk of complications.

 WATCH: What to Do if Your Breast Augmentation Implants Rupture?

-For more information on the risks and benefits of silicone or saline breast implants, please feel free to contact me at my Miami, Florida plastic surgery practice by calling (305) 860-0717.
-For more information on assessing your body, goals, and expectations, contact my office today!*
+For more information on the risks and benefits of silicone or saline breast implants for breast augmentation surgery, please feel free to contact me by calling 305-860-0717.
+For more information on assessing your body, goals, and expectations, contact my Miami plastic surgery center today!*